 - 12. Give an example of a maximal flow that is not maximum.
 Explain how finding an augmenting path in the slack picture can help correct mistakes. - 13.
+State the Ford-Fulkerson theorem for network flows.
+Explain how the network flow algorithm may be used to prove it for integer capacities.
+Indicate what problem you may encounter if you allowed non-integer flows and capacities. - 14.
 State Menger's theorems and explain how network flows may be used to prove them.
-(See your notes and "messenger problems" in the book). - 14.
+(See your notes and "messenger problems" in the book). - 15.
 Find a maximum matching and a minimum cover in the bipartite graph below by setting up and solving an appropriate network flow problem.